tetcoin/tetcoin/README.md

 [tetcore-repo]: https://github.com/tetcoin/tetcore

-This repo contains runtimes for the Tetcoin, Kusama, and Westend networks.
+This repo contains runtimes for the Tetcoin, Metrocoin, and Westend networks.
 The README provides information about installing the `tetcoin` binary and developing on the codebase.
 For more specific guides, like how to be a validator, see the [Tetcoin Wiki](https://wiki.tetcoin.network/docs/en/).